xospc/pangolier/README.md

         http_requests_total[5m]
     )

-`aggregation_operator` shoule be used for Aggregation operators:
+`aggregation_operator` shoule be used for aggregation operators:

     from pangolier.functions import aggregation_operator